It's a Good Life (The Twilight Zone): Reception and legacy

 Time named this the third-best Twilight Zone episode, behind "Time Enough at Last" and "The Monsters Are Due on Maple Street".

 Rod Serling's introduction at the beginning of this episode was recycled and digitally edited for the preshow of the Disney Parks attraction The Twilight Zone Tower of Terror.
 In the preshow video, Serling stands in front of a service elevator door, rather than a map of the United States, and explains to guests the journey they are about to experience.
 The attraction, which first opened at Disney-MGM Studios in 1994, almost two decades after Serling's death, is an homage to the original series with an original story based on it.
 When conceiving the attraction, Disney Imagineers wanted to include Serling in the attraction and opted for a voice artist to play him; Mark Silverman was chosen by Serling's widow to provide his voice.
-A poster advertising "Anthony Fremont's Orchestra" is displayed next to the concierge desk in the lobby of the attraction, an ironic reference to Anthony's hate for music.
+A poster advertising "Anthony Fremont's Orchestra" is displayed next to the concierge desk in the lobby of the attraction, an ironic reference to Anthony's hatred of singing.

 In 1997 TV Guide ranked the episode number 31 on its 100 Greatest Episodes of All Time list.

 The opening narration of this episode is sampled in "Threatened" by Michael Jackson in his 2001 album, Invincible.

 Remake

 In a 1974 interview with Marvel Comics, Rod Serling said "I'm on my third draft of a feature film based on Jerome Bixby's short story, 'It's a Good Life'.
-We did it originally on Twilight Zone but now we're doing a full-length version.
+We did it originally on Twilight Zone, but now we're doing a full-length version.
 Alan Landsburg, who produced Chariots of the Gods, is producing it.
 It's in the fantasy-horror genre."
 This was one of Serling's last interviews before his death in 1975.

 Twilight Zone: The Movie's "It's a Good Life" segment is a remake of the original episode, and is directed by Joe Dante.